Online Therapy for Phobias

 Relaxation Through Breathing

 When you feel anxious, find a comfortable place to sit or lie down.
-Gently close your eyes, breathe in and out while you count from 1 to 10.
+Gently close your eyes and breathe in and out while you count from 1 to 10.

 In simple terms, moment-by-moment awareness helps identify triggers and manage them effectively.